TU-Delft-SALT-Group/spectral/app/CONTRIBUTING.md

 pnpm dlx shadcn-svele add <component>
 ```

+### Testing

+The frontend side is tested with end-to-end integration tests built with [Playwright](https://playwright.dev/) and unit tests made with [vitest](https://vitest.dev/).

+#### Unit tests

+Unit tests are distributed all arould the place, being stored near the files they are related to.
+For example, under ```src/lib/files/size.test.ts``` you can find tests related to correctly showing filesizes.

+#### Integration tests

+The more interesting, and, arguably more important part of our testing suite are playwright tests: these are end-to-end tests, that simulate different actions on the web-facing application, and then check that we can see what we can see on the screen.
+The errors with these tests can be related to errors anywhere else in the project: e.g. if nginx configuration is incorrect, these tests would fail.
+Hence you should view these tests as a largely false-negative one: if it fails, then it is not necessarily your problem, but it still needs attention.
+So, if these tests fail on the dev branch, you should contact somebody about it.
+We will include large proportion of these tests in the CI, so that if these tests are failing, the funcitonality won't be merged, however, these tests run for a very long time, so make sure to rerun these tests yourself to not strain our CI servers :)

+The playwright tests should be added under ```tests/``` folder, and they can be run with ```pnpm test:integration```.
+To install all the playwright dependencies, make sure to run ```pnpm exec playwright install && pnpm exec playwright install-deps``` in your terminal.

+_Note: we currently run the tests only for Blink and Gecko, no webkit, since the support for webkit on various linuxes seems unstable_

 ## Adding a new mode

 Adding new modes of analysis is designed to be as straghtforward as possible, while still being as flexible as possible.